Gold Digger (Kanye West song): Composition and lyrics

 Musically, "Gold Digger" is a bouncy pop rap song, having a basic sound in contrast to the majority of Late Registration.
 The song is built around a looped sample of "I Got a Woman", written by Renald Richard and its performer Ray Charles.
 "Gold Digger" prominently features handclaps and drums that recycle patterns from The College Dropout track "Get Em High".
 The song begins with Foxx's interpolation of "I Got a Woman"; he first sings the line "She takes my mon-eeee".
 It features scratches of a "get down" vocal that were contributed by A-Trak, appearing within the choruses.
 A synth coda is also included on the track, as well as additional vocals by Plain Pat and Don C.

 In the lyrics of the song, West raps about being tricked by a woman.
 West spins the originally written hook "I'm not sayin' I'm a gold digger, but I ain't messin' with no broke niggas", rapping: "I ain't saying she's a gold digger/But she ain't messin' with no broke niggas!"
-He accompanies the scratches during the choruses, commanding a girl to "go 'head, get down".
-West jokes about money-grabbing groupies on the song, as well as requesting for a prenup chant.
+He accompanies the scratches during the choruses, telling the girl in question to "go ’head, girl, go ‘head, get down", as if playing along with her money-scheming games.
+West jokes about money-grabbing groupies on the song, as well as requesting for a prenup chant, saying “…we want prenup!
+Yeah, it’s something that you need to have, ‘cause when she leaves your ass, she’s gonna leave with half [of your income]”.
 Later on, West lets out the story of a black man that breaks up with a black woman for a white girl after becoming wealthy.